junglok/tem-docs/docs/service/tools.md

 ## **IsoNet**

 **Description**
-> (ISOtropic reconstructioN of Electron Tomography) A tool that trains deep convolutional neural networks to reconstruct meaningful contents in the missing wedge for electron tomography, and to increase signal-to-noise ratio, using the information learned from the original tomogram.
+> (ISOtropic reconstructioN of Electron Tomography) A tool that trains deep convolutional neural networks to reconstruct meaningful content in the missing wedge for electron tomography and increase signal-to-noise ratio, using information learned from the original tomogram.

 **URL**
 > [https://github.com/IsoNet-cryoET/IsoNet](https://github.com/IsoNet-cryoET/IsoNet)